 If you gain entry into a program at UNSW, you may be eligible for credit for courses (subjects) studied at another institution.
 To be awarded these credits, UNSW would need to assess the courses or combination of courses as equivalent to UNSW courses.
 Credit transfer is also known as 'advanced standing'.

-The awarded credits are governed by the UNSW degree program rules and the rules covering credit.
+The awarded credits are governed by the Program rules and the Rules covering credit.
+It is essential that you submit your application for credit transfer as early as possible (read more).

 Course outline requirements